“Foreign observers endorsed results because of fear of body bags” – Secondus claims

 He claimed that observers proclaimed the election as transparent only after being “threatened” with the “body bag” position of Nasir el-Rufai, governor of Kaduna state.

-While addressing a group of pressmen and women in Abuja on Friday, the PDP chairman insisted the election was rigged against the wishes of the
+While addressing a group of pressmen and women in Abuja on Friday, the PDP chairman insisted the election was rigged against the wishes of the poeple and the PDP.

 Recall that PDP’s candidate, Atiku Abubakar, lost to President Muhammadu Buhari of the All Progressives Congress (APC) by over three million votes.